-1 So, yes, there is.
-Certainly I'm seeing that all.
-2 kind of conversation coming forward more often now.
-But I'm actually struck by your using the cancer one as 3 a trigger, but actually there is something in that, 4 5 about those themes and taking time on thematic areas, 11:39 for the Board to hear where we are situated rather than 6 7 in a mask of performance.

-8 81 I asked Mr. Devlin about this because he talked about 0. setting up performance meetings so you could have a 9 deep dive into cancer.
-There was a deep dive but it 10 11.39 11 was entirely performance.
-I mean, of course we have 12 heard evidence that there was a failure to meet peer 13 review standards in urology year on year on year on year and the Board did not know.
-There will be other -14 this is an area I am familiar with - there would be 15 11:40 16 other specialities that struggle with some of the peer 17 review standards, not through intent necessarily, but 18 through staffing gaps or other operational difficulties 19 and the Board would, I think, want to know about these 20 So it was really a question as to the Board thinas.
-11:40 realisation of how important this is and what a 21 22 unifying concept it is for staff?

-23 Certainly from my observations there is a movement Α. 24 towards those type of conversations.
-The Board agenda and the Board focus then needs to flow to enable that 25 $11 \cdot 40$ So our agendas now for Trust Board are 26 to happen.
-27 entirely different than what they were in 2018, okay.
-Do you manage to have a greater emphasis on safety and 28 82 Q. 29 quality now at the Board?
+Т all.
+So, yes, there is.
+Certainly I'm seeing that 2 kind of conversation coming forward more often now.
+3 But I'm actually struck by your using the cancer one as 4 a trigger, but actually there is something in that, 5 about those themes and taking time on thematic areas, 11:39 6 for the Board to hear where we are situated rather than 7 in a mask of performance.
+8 81 Q. I asked Mr. Devlin about this because he talked about 9 setting up performance meetings so you could have a 10 deep dive into cancer.
+There was a deep dive but it 11:39 11 was entirely performance.
+I mean, of course we have 12 heard evidence that there was a failure to meet peer 13 review standards in urology year on year on year on 14 year and the Board did not know.
+There will be other - 15 this is an area I am familiar with - there would be 11:40 16 other specialities that struggle with some of the peer 17 review standards, not through intent necessarily, but 18 through staffing gaps or other operational difficulties 19 and the Board would, I think, want to know about these 20 things.
+So it was really a question as to the Board 11:40 21 realisation of how important this is and what a 22 unifying concept it is for staff?
+23 Α. Certainly from my observations there is a movement 24 towards those type of conversations.
+The Board agenda 25 and the Board focus then needs to flow to enable that 11:40 26 to happen.
+So our agendas now for Trust Board are 27 entirely different than what they were in 2018, okay.
+28 82 Q. Do you manage to have a greater emphasis on safety and 29 quality now at the Board?